 Knowledge management tools are any software or technology that allows organizations to more efficiently share and manage their information, both within the organization (for example, with other employees) and outside of the organization (for example, with clients or customers).
 These knowledge sharing tools make it easier for teams to find the information they need, when they need it—which empowers higher levels of efficiency and productivity.

-But not all knowledge management software is created equal; depending on your knowledge management needs, you may need a tool that allows different teams to easily view relevant sales and client information—while another company may need a knowledge management tool that allows them to more efficiently manage project-related communications.
+But not all knowledge management systems are created equal; depending on your knowledge management needs, you may need a tool that allows different teams to easily view relevant sales and client information—while another company may need a knowledge management tool that allows them to more efficiently manage project-related communications.

 So, the question is, which is the best internal management software for you?
-Let’s take a look at five of the most popular tools on the market—and the pros and cons of each—to help you determine which knowledge management tool is the right fit for you, your team, and your business:
+Let’s take a look at five of the most popular km tools on the market—and the pros and cons of each—to help you determine which knowledge management tools are the right fit for you, your team, and your business:

 1. Guru